 - Collect field outlines: to measure the area and provide geo-coordinates of central point of the farm.

-As part of its risk-based approach to dealing with potential threats, 4C Services also has developed an audit tool to identify employers reported as involved in activities characterized as work analogous to slavery, aimed primarily at the Brazilian coffee sector.
-This tool quickly compares the records of the 4C Business Partner Map with names on the entries of the Transparency List in contemporary slavery in Brazil, published by the Ministry of Labor and Reporter Brazil using national identification numbers as identifiers.
-4C auditors will routinely use this new tool during audits.
-This tool is also available to other users of the 4C System.
-This measure is integrated in the set of newly implemented improvements aimed at increasing the 4C System’s robustness.
+As part of its risk-based approach to potential threats, 4C Services also has developed an audit tool to identify employers reported as involved in activities characterized as work analogous to slavery, aimed primarily at the Brazilian coffee sector.
+This tool allows for an automatic quick comparison of the data in the 4C Business Partner Map with names on the Transparency List in contemporary slavery in Brazil, published by the Ministry of Labour and Employment of Brazil using national identification numbers as identifiers.
+4C auditors routinely use this tool during their audits.
+It is also available to other users of the 4C System.
+This measure is aimes at increasing the 4C System’s robustness.